Exploring the digital frontier through the 'metaverse'

 What’s my verdict?

 There’s no denying this technology is impressive.
-The sensation of being transported to another world is convincing, and there’re certainly plenty of use cases in the world of entertainment and gaming.
+The sensation of being transported to another world is convincing, and there are certainly plenty of use cases in the world of entertainment and gaming.

 I can also appreciate the pitch for workplaces holding meetings in the metaverse.
 In a world where remote working has become more normalised, it’s certainly an intriguing approach to catching up with a colleague.